galin-chung-nguyen/donus/README.md

-# donus
+# Donus
 Donus is a free web-based messaging app for everyone.
+It's built using React, Redux and Firebase storage.
 Feel free to use it!

+You can check it out here: https://donus-chat.web.app/

+**Have a good day!**